Black Friday Cyber Monday Sale! 40% off!

 From pet care to handling deadlines at work, pet parents experience a lot of stress.
 But did you know that pets can too?

-Cats experience and handle stress in their unique ways.
+Cats experience and handle stress in their own unique ways.
 From cat check-ups to sudden exposure to a new environment, your cat or kitten can find themselves in stressful situations.

 To ensure your cat is happy and healthy it's important to know why most cats experience stress.
 Then, you'll want to know the best way to keep your cat calm.